ckt22/simple-auth-ts/README.md

 Things I did not attempt:
 - Making a fancy frontend.
 Apparently because it will take me a longer time.
 - Sticking to the RESTful standard in designing the APIs.
 Since I have to cater for rendering the html pages.
 - Admin-protect the `/user/dashboard` route.
-As you can see that I actually specified user type in the users database.
 - Dockerizing my application.

-Please forgive my frontend `ejs` codes since I am too lazy to start a React/Next app.
-I prefer focusing on my Typescript.
-Thanks you team.

 Live App location: `https://aha-code-test.herokuapp.com`